cursork/timeboxing-rocks/README.md

     time.
   * Conversely, with no idea of time left, it's too easy to overrun as discussions get bogged down.
-  * Announcing the time remaining at certain points in the meeting blocks conversations.
+  * Announcing the time remaining at certain points in the meeting interrupts conversations.
 2. No distracting movement or colours - ever tried handling a meeting when there's anything moving on the TV monitor?